Do Binaural Beats Really Work? Uncovering the Science & the Benefits

 2. Increased focus: Research has found that complex music enhanced the performance of simple tasks

-3. Assisting ADHD: Having music on in the background can help you focus better, even if you have attention deficit hyperactivity disorder
+3. Assisting ADHD: Having music on in the background can help you focus better even with ADHD

 4. Pain relief: Various studies have shown music may help relieve both acute pain and chronic pain

-Combining binaural beats with soothing music makes meditones the perfect tool for feeling calm & restful.
+Combining binaural beats with beautiful music makes meditones the perfect tool for feeling calm & restful.
 Anytime, anywhere.

 A stack of orange books, a cup of tea and a few candles rest on a board over a cream coloured bathtub